pisanorg/Student-Git-Docs/submitting-assignments.md

 This guide will walk you through how to submit each of your assignments.

-**NOTE** Pushing any new commits after the submission deadline is not allowed.
+**NOTE** Pushing any new commits after the submission deadline is allowed, but will show up as a late submission and suffer any late penalties specifcied by the instructor's syllabus.

 ## Preparing your repository

 Your repository should be well documented and be able to compile and run before you submit your assignment.
-Any commented out and/or uneeded code should be deleted before submission

 ## Submitting your assignment